kiransalve/Power-BI/Learn with Gigs/Project 1.md

 I also implemented row-level security so divisional managers could see only their respective division sales.

-As a result, manual reporting time was reduced by over 80%, and leadership could proactively make data-driven decisions, like reallocating resources or discontinuing low-performing products.
+As a result, manual reporting time was reduced by over 2 hours per day, and leadership could proactively make data-driven decisions, like planing tour plan or discontinuing low-performing products.

 The biggest challenge was handling performance with such large datasets, which I solved through optimized data modeling and efficient DAX measures